CJ McCollum: 2013–2015: Early years

-2015–2016: Most Improved Player season
+2015–2016: Most Improved Player

-Exercising their fourth-year team option on September 30, 2015, the Trail Blazers extended McCollum's rookie scale-contract through the 2016–17 season.
+Exercising their fourth-year team option on September 30, 2015, the Trail Blazers extended McCollum's rookie scale contract through the 2016–17 season.
 With four of Portland's previous starters—LaMarcus Aldridge, Nicolas Batum, Wesley Matthews, and Robin Lopez—having departed, only star point guard Damian Lillard remained; thus McCollum was elevated to starting shooting guard to join Lillard in the backcourt for the 2015–16 campaign.
 As such, he saw his minutes increase to 34.8 per contest, and he started in all 80 games that he played.
 For the season, he would average 20.8 points, 3.2 rebounds, and 4.3 assists a night across 80 games.
 In the season-opener on October 28, McCollum posted a career-high 37 points, scoring 22 of which in the first quarter alone, helping the Blazers defeat the New Orleans Pelicans, 112–94.
 After injury decommissioned Lillard in late December, McCollum filled in as the primary point guard.
-On December 27, McColllum put up 35 points to go along with 11 rebounds and 9 assists during a 98–94 win over the Sacramento Kings.
+On December 27, McCollum put up 35 points to go along with 11 rebounds and 9 assists during a 98–94 win over the Sacramento Kings.
 No Blazer had recorded numbers on par with McCollum's near triple-double in the last 29 years (Clyde Drexler posted 34 points, 11 rebounds, and 9 assists or more on five occasions.)
 McCollum was able to resume his starting shooting guard role on January 4 as Lillard was back on his feet, returned from injury.
 On February 12, he was named among the invites to All-Star Weekend's Three-Point Contest.
 On April 5, he posted his eighth 30-point game of the season, during a 115–107 win over Sacramento.
 By the end of the regular season, he averaged 20.8 points per game, while Lillard did 25.1 points, making the first backcourt to average 20 or more points apiece in Blazers' history.
 McCollum would subsequently earn NBA Most Improved Player honors for his breakout 2015–16 season.

 McCollum helped the Blazers claim victory over the Los Angeles Clippers, 4–2, in the first round of the playoffs.
 However, Portland was then ousted in the second round matchup by the Golden State Warriors, going down 4–1; though it would come in the 125–121 loss that ended the Blazers' postseason run, McCollum recorded his third 27-point game of the playoffs during Game 5.